gylien/scale-letkf/prepare-JMA-data.md

 ### Precipitation data

+**Since the beginning of FY2020, the account of Japan Meteorological Businesss Support Center has been expired.
+JMA precipitation data is available through [Meteorology Research Consotium](https://www.mri-jma.go.jp/Project/cons/index.html) with a few hours delay.**

 JMA provides a couple of precipitation observation/forecast data sets through [Japan Meteorological Business Support Center](http://www.jmbsc.or.jp/jp/).
 For verifications of precipitation forecast in different timescales, it is benefitable to use two different JMA datasets below.